 “We can go back in time and reconstruct what an early bee might have looked like within any particular lineage of bees.”

 The researchers construct phylogenetic trees, then use them for further study, such as tracking how host plant associations of certain specialist bees changed over time.
 “We map onto a phylogeny of bees the host plant each bee species is visiting,” Danforth explains.
 “Then we ask, ‘What was the ancestral host plant that the ancestor of those bees was visiting?’
 We can also reconstruct ancestral states.
 In a sense, we can go back in time and reconstruct what an early bee might have looked like within any particular lineage of bees.”

 At the Museum of the Earth

 Danforth’s phylogenic work is getting air time at a new exhibit on bees, which opened in October 2019 at the Museum of the Earth in Ithaca, New York, Cornell University’s hometown.
 The exhibit was funded as part of a research grant by the National Science Foundation (NSF).

 “The focus is to highlight unfamiliar aspects of bee biology,” Danforth says.
 “We don’t talk about honey bees or the bumble bees in your backyard.
-We tell these crazy stories of bees that build amazing nests, bees that have unusual lifecycles, bees that forage only on a particular host plant—all the really interesting stuff most people don’t think of when they think of bees.”
+Instead, we emphasize the biology of some lesser-known but truly remarkable bees, such as bees that build nests in snail shells, bees that forge by the light of the moon, and highly specialized bees that collect floral oils—all the really interesting stuff most people don’t think of when they think of bees.”